Aleksey Nikolayevich Tolstoy: Early life

 Tolstoy's adoptive father was a liberal landowner, who had supported the emancipation of Russian serfs in the 1860s.
 His mother wrote children's stories, using the pseudonym Alexander Bostrom.
-Due in part to their rejection by both the Russian nobility and the Church, Aleksey grew up in a staunchly atheistic and anti-monarchist environment, and was encouraged to be creative.
+Due in part to their rejection by both the Russian nobility and the Russian Church, Aleksey grew up in a staunchly atheistic and anti-monarchist environment, and was encouraged to be creative.
 He was home taught by his parents, and by a visiting tutor, until the age of 14, when the family moved to Samara, after selling their farm, and he was enrolled in a local school.

 St. Petersburg

 Count Nikolai Tolstoy died in 1900, leaving a will from which Aleksey received 30,000 rubles.
-This allowed him to move to St Petersburg, where he studied at the Technological Institute St Petersburg in 1901-06.
-In June 1902 he married a fellow student, Julia Rozhansky, the daughter of a provincial doctor.
+This allowed him to move to St Petersburg, where he studied at the Technological Institute St Petersburg in 1901–1906.
+In June 1902, he married a fellow student, Julia Rozhansky, the daughter of a provincial doctor.
 Their son, Yuri, was born in 1903.
 According to Nikolai Tolstoy, he took part in a student protest on 12 February 1902 along Nevsky Prospekt, which was broken up by police and Cossacks, and joined the Social Democratic Party, but there does not appear to be any corroboration for this account of his student radicalism.
 He avoided becoming involved in the 1905 Revolution, by moving to Dresden in February 1906, to enrol in the Royal Saxon Higher School after the government temporarily closed the Technological Institute.

-In Dresden, he met Sofia Dymshitz (1889-1963), who had recently married another emigre student named Isaac Rosenfeld (1879-1978).
-She and Tolstoy became lovers, and returned to rent a shared apartment in St Petersburg, where she took up painting.
-(Her sister in law, Bella Rosenfeld, married Marc Chagall) Tolstoy's wife agreed to a divorce, which was finalised in 1910, but Rosenfeld always refused to divorce Dymshitz.
+In Dresden, he met Sofia Dymshitz (1889–1963), who had recently married another emigre student named Isaac Rosenfeld (1879-1978).
+She and Tolstoy became lovers, and returned to rent a shared apartment in St. Petersburg, where she took up painting.
+Her sister in law, Bella Rosenfeld, married Marc Chagall.
+Tolstoy's wife agreed to a divorce, which was finalised in 1910, but Rosenfeld always refused to divorce Dymshitz.

 Paris

-In 1907 Tolstoy broke off his studies to dedicate himself to writing.
-The couple decided to emigrate in 1907, and arrived in Paris in January 1908, to join a wide network of emigre Russian writers and artists, including Nikolay Gumilyov, Valery Bryusov, Konstantin Balmont, Andrei Bely, Maximilian Voloshin.
+In 1907, Tolstoy broke off his studies to dedicate himself to writing.
+The couple decided to emigrate in 1907, and arrived in Paris in January 1908, to join a wide network of emigré Russian writers and artists, including Nikolay Gumilyov, Valery Bryusov, Konstantin Balmont, Andrei Bely, Maximilian Voloshin.
 He and Gumilyov launched a periodical that folded after one issue for lack of funds.
 Tolstoy's first book of poems, Lyric, was published in 1907, at his own expense, but in later life he was embarrassed by it and preferred to forget it.
 His second poetry collection, Beyond the Blue Rivers (1908) was his last.
-In a letter to his adoptive father, he complained that the name 'Tolstoy' meant that people had high expectations of him, though Voloshin suggested to him that it was an advantage.
+In a letter to his adoptive father, he complained that the name Tolstoy meant that people had high expectations of him, though Voloshin suggested to him that it was an advantage.
 One young poet he met mistook him for Leo Tolstoy, who had died in 1910 aged 82.